 - Express oneself clearly and concisely both orally and in writing.

 - Work cooperatively with other departments, agencies, and citizens.

 - Establish and maintain effective work relationships.

 - Lead and direct the work of others.

 - Enforce applicable codes and ordinances.

-EDUCATION and/or EXPERIENCE: (Any combination of experience and training that would likely provide the required knowledge, abilities and skill.)
-A typical way to obtain these would be:
+Any combination of experience and training that would likely provide the required knowledge, abilities, and skill.
+A typical way to obtain the knowledge, abilities, and skill would be:

 - Graduation from an accredited high school or equivalent.

-- Three (3) years of full-time experience involving the enforcement and interpretation of administrative rules and regulations, two (2) years of which must be in a code inspection capacity, with at least one (1) of those years at an equivalent level to the Code Enforcement Official II.
+- Three (3) years of full-time experience involving the enforcement and interpretation of administrative rules and regulations, two (2) years of which must be in a code inspection capacity.

 - Valid driver’s license.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 While performing the duties of this job, the employee is regularly required to stand; walk; sit; use hands to finger, handle, or feel; reach with hands and arms; and talk or hear.
 The employee is occasionally required to climb or balance and stoop, kneel, crouch, or crawl.
 The employee must regularly lift and/or move up to 10 pounds and occasionally lift and/or move up to 25 pounds.
 Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and ability to adjust focus.